megalon/nasb-moveset-editor/README.md

 First you need a `BulkSerialized` text file.

-You can extract these files from within the game using a tool like [Asset Studio](https://github.com/Perfare/AssetStudio)
+You can extract these files from within the game using a tool like [Asset Studio.](https://github.com/Perfare/AssetStudio)

+*These may change with each update, so make sure you have the latest files!*

 The movesets for characters are typically named by their ID.
 For example, `char_rival.txt` for Helga.
 You can tell if you have a correct file if you open it in a text editor, and it starts with `BulkSerialize` followed by a bunch of numbers on each line.